 The session list stays compact: a control session, a sensors session, and node_IP per-host sessions.

-tmuxp keeps host-session shape stable, and tmux-sessionx uses that shape for switching.
-Preview can then act as pre-switch validation instead of a noisy guess.
+tmuxp keeps the same shape across host sessions, and tmux-sessionx uses that shape for switching.
+Preview then gives you a quick context check instead of forcing you to guess.

 Window mode becomes easier to scan when repeated roles (main, files, revshell, brute_spray) are consistent across host sessions.